v2saumb/conferencecentral/README.md

 Create or update Conference Session object, returning SessionForm/request.
 * Arguments:

-	* request - ConSessionForm containing the information about the sesssion
+	* request - SessionForm containing the information about the session
 * Returns:
     * SessionForm containing the new information